Relintai/pandemonium_engine_docs/tutorials/3d/occluders.md

 The Occluder node itself is a holder for an OccluderShape resource, which determines the functionality.
 To get started, add an Occluder node to your scene tree.

+Tip:
-.. tip:: You will see a yellow warning triangle that lets you know that you must set an OccluderShape from the inspector before the `Occluder` becomes functional.
+ You will see a yellow warning triangle that lets you know that you must set an OccluderShape from the inspector before the `Occluder` becomes functional.

 OccluderShapeSphere
 -------------------